NAshwinKumar/nvidiagpubeat/README.md

 # NOTE:
-  ### 1. This repository contains linux build files for nvidiagpubeat(https://github.com/eBay/nvidiagpubeat/tree/withBeats7.3)
+1. **This repository contains linux build files for nvidiagpubeat(https://github.com/eBay/nvidiagpubeat/tree/withBeats7.3)**
-  ### 2. This build requires Elasticsearch version to be 7.x
+2.  **This build requires Elasticsearch version to be 7.x**

 # nvidiagpubeat